NovySan/unl-digifab/sessions/week7.md

 - [Office Hours this Week](#office-hours)

 ## Prusa Orientation
 - Which part do you want to print (virtual replica, 3d scan)
+- Project prep:
   - Consider how long it will print (can you get it down to 1:30 to test?)
+  - Export as GCODE.
+  - Save to SD card.
 - Stay with the print for the first 10-15 minutes, or until the first layer is complete.

 ## Project 1 Ideas